Hermann-web/blog/web-source/docs/projects/image-to-latex-formula.md

 # Streamlit App for Formula OCR using pix2tex

 ## Introduction
-I've implemented and deployed a [Streamlit application](https://huggingface.co/spaces/hermann-web/pix2tex) designed for writing a LaTeX formula from an image containing that formula.
-The application is hosted on [Hugging Face Spaces](https://huggingface.co/spaces/hermann-web/pix2tex/tree/main) so users can upload images freely and copy LaTeX formulas.
+I've implemented and deployed a [Streamlit application](https://github.com/Hermann-web/pix2tex) designed for writing a LaTeX formula from an image containing that formula.
+The application is hosted on [Hugging Face Spaces](https://pix2tex.streamlit.app/y) and [github](https://pix2tex.streamlit.app/) so users can upload images freely and copy LaTeX formulas.

 For the frontend, I use Streamlit, a framework that makes frontend for data projects easy.
 For the backend converter, I use a Python module named [pix2tex](https://github.com/lukas-blecher/LaTeX-OCR) that uses computer vision to generate the LaTeX formula.